LairdCP/BLE_Gateway_Firmware/docs/cloud_fota.md

 ```

 The `hash` value is only used to validate the integrity of the downloaded modem images.
 The hash value is a sha256 hash.

+### BL5340 Upgrade Note

+Note that at present on the BL5340, only application-core FOTA updates are available, it is not currently possible to FOTA update the network-core application.